anairo98/openshift-training/docs/Session4.md

     ![Tagged image](images/session4/tagged_image.png)

 5. Create a Deployment of the *python-app*, which uses the newly tagged image of the ImageStream
+    - containerPort: 8080
+    - label: app=python

 6. Create a Service of the *python-app* Deployment

     !!! hint
         Keep in mind, that you need to set the correct *label* and *targetPort*